osuosl/fenestra/README.md

 Once bower is installed, run `bower install` to install our JS dependencies.

+Fenestra requires Ruby Version 1.9.X and above; if you are not using this by default refer to the [Using RVM](#rvm) section.

 To install the ruby dependencies run `bundle install`,

 Copy the file `config.yml.sample` to `config.yml`.

-You will also need ExecJS.

-Fenestra requires Ruby Version 1.9.X and above; if you are not using this by default refer to the [Using RVM](#rvm) section.

 <a name="rvm"></a>Using RVM
 =========